 Tax Guide for Self-Employed Gardeners & Landscapers

 What expenses can a self-employed gardener or landscaper claim?
-Equipment, mileage, waste disposal, plants and more — with a worked tax calculation example.
+Mileage, equipment, waste disposal, plants — with a worked tax calculation example.

 Tax Essentials